 PM2.5 New Source Review/Prevention of Significant Deterioration, GHG PSD and GHG Title V: Currently there are two (2) state and no (0) federal government agencies subject to air permitting regulations in Lane County.
 These permittees would be subject to the PM2.5 and GHG portions of the proposed rules.
 Proposed new facilities that would be large sources of PM2.5 and GHG pollution would also be subject to the rules, but LRAPA lacks available information to project what new facilities may be proposed in the future.

-LRAPA anticipates that there will be a negative fiscal and economic impact on these sources because they will be required to make an initial estimate of PM2.5 and GHG emissions at time of permit renewal or modification so LRAPA can incorporate emission levels into permits.
+DEQ anticipates that there will be a negative fiscal and economic impact on these sources because they will be required to make an initial estimate of PM2.5 and GHG emissions at time of permit renewal or modification so LRAPA can incorporate emission levels into permits.
 State and federal government agencies have the same options available to them as mentioned above for local government agencies.
 The cost of these requirements varies by each permittee and LRAPA lacks available information sufficient to accurately estimate these costs.

-LRAPA anticipates that there will be a negative fiscal and economic impact on state agencies other than DEQ if they build new sources and or modify existing sources that would trigger New Source Review or Prevention of Significant Deterioration.
+DEQ anticipates that there will be a negative fiscal and economic impact on state agencies other than DEQ if they build new sources and or modify existing sources that would trigger New Source Review or Prevention of Significant Deterioration.
 The costs would be similar to large businesses as mentioned above.

 State and federal government agencies would incur the same fiscal and economic impacts as local government agencies mentioned above.